EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 *Difficulty making out the text?
 Click the Image above to see clearer on the original Reddit post, or [click here](https://imgur.com/a/OA8AeMz) for the original resolution images.
 You can also Right Click > 'Open Image in New Tab' to zoom into this image if you like.*

 Bear in mind that the chart is a simplification - it separates models and variants by sometimes only a single feature, but there might be more behind the camera.
 When you reach a final recommendation, it's a good idea to research the model to confirm it is the future Minolta SLR of your dreams.
-You can use [Minman's Archived SLR Comparison page](https://web.archive.org/web/20231001114811/http://subclub.org/minman/slrtable.php) to learn more about your speciifc model and variant.
+You can use [Minman's Archived SLR Comparison page](https://web.archive.org/web/20231001114811/http://subclub.org/minman/slrtable.php) to learn more about your specific model and variant.

 If you are looking for a Minolta AutoFocus SLR's, I would recommend using [MHohner's A-Mount Film Table](https://www.mhohner.de/sony-minolta/bodies.php?#film)